ossf/package-manager-best-practices/review/npm.md

 **Note**: The manifest file ***does not*** list transitive dependencies; it lists only direct project dependencies.

+### Project types

+In the rest of this document, we will refer to three types of projects:

+- **Libraries**: These are projects published on the Npm registry and consumed by other projects in the form of API calls.
+(Their manifest file contains a `lib` entry).

+- **Stand-alone CLIs**: These are projects published on the Npm registry and consumed by end-users in the form of locally installed programs.
+An example would be [clipboard-cli](https://github.com/sindresorhus/clipboard-cli).
+(Their manifest file contains a `main` entry).

+- **Application projects**: These are projects that teams collaborate on in development and deploy, such as web sites and/or web applications.
+An example would be a React web app for a company's user-facing SaaS.

 ### Reproducible installation

 A reproducible installation is one that guarantees the exact same copy the